 \section{Examples}

-In this section, we give some simple examples for complete non-compact Yamabe solitons.
-It is useful to consider these examples as models to guide one's intuition about complete non-compact Yamabe solitons.
+In this section, we give some simple examples of complete non-compact Yamabe solitons.
+It is useful to consider these examples as models to guide one's intuition about the structure of Yamabe solitons.

 \textbf{$\bullet$ Einstein soliton}

 Let $(M^n,g)$ be a complete non-compact Riemannian manifold with the Ricci curvature $R_{ij}=\frac{\lambda}{n} g_{ij}$ and let the potential function $f$ be a constant.
 Then we have